Brandoncowley/ReadMeGenerator/README.md

 8. [Contribution](#contribution)

 ## Description:
-This project alows a user to make a ReadMe file for their project
+This template allows users to answer a series of prompts through the command line in their terminal to rapidly create a ReadMe file

 ## Installation commands required:
 Use the following code in your code for installation:
 ```
-- npm install iquirer
+- npm install inquirer
 ```

 ## Testing information
-I command you to test this!
+npm test
 ## Repo
-Brandon Cowley
+This repo is an amazing place to be, obviously

 ##### Licensed with:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributor:
 Brandon Cowley
 ## Email
-You can contact the creator with questions regarding the generator at brandon.cowley@gmail.com
+You can contact the creator with questions regarding the generator at Brandon.cowley@gmail.com